Wint3rmute/baczek.me/content/about.md

 ## The future?

-I've started programming with C/C++, then switched to high-level languages and technologies.
+I've learned the basics of programming with C, then switched to high-level languages and technologies.
-My plan is to go full circle and return to low-level - probably with Rust.
-I'll try to combine my Linux knowledge and low-level programming (backed by high-level prototyping and testing), to develop on embedded devices or to build high-performance server/desktop apps.
+My current self development plan is built around Rust.
+I'm aiming to combine my Linux knowledge and aerial systems design knowledge, to develop reliable and high-performance embedded and server applications.

 ---